Impact Measurement & Management (IMM) – what is it and why should you care about it?

-In addition, implementing IMM requires to define your goals & objectives from the start.
+In addition, implementing IMM requires defining your goals & objectives from the start.
 There is no retrofitting of goals in impact measurement and management.
 While setting up goals, IMM principles encourage you to take into account stakeholders’ expectations, the reality of your business/field, the risks attached, and what effect you want to create on people & the planet.

 IMM principles also advise taking a step further & aligning your goals with either the sustainable development goals or IRIS+.
 There are many debates about the effectiveness of using one framework v/s another.
 So this would require a judgment call from your side after taking into account your intended effect, & your organization’s & stakeholders’ objectives.

 There are many frameworks like Theory of Change, Logic Model, Results Chain, TONIIC that organizations can choose to use.
 This framework will provide you with the structure for your IMM.
 Which framework you choose again depends on your investors, your field, stakeholders & other things.

 Implementation of each of the impact frameworks requires a thorough understanding of the concept & a fair amount of practice.
 It is possible to also incorporate different elements from various frameworks e.g. combining Theory of Change with 5 dimensions of impact.
 But if you are just starting, it would be better if you stick to one framework – implement, make mistakes, learn & master it!